evry-bergen/knative-workshop/labs/1-serve/README.md

 kind: Route
 metadata:
   name: my-application # The name of our route; appears in the URL to access the app
-  namespace: default # The namespace we're working in; also appears in the URL to ac cess the app
+  namespace: default # The namespace we're working in; also appears in the URL to access the app
 spec:
   traffic:
   - revisionName: my-application-00001
     percent: 100 # All traffic goes to this revision
 ```

 Generate traffic and see if you get response from both.

 ## Cleaning up